aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/3-photos/3-Test/_index.en.md

 1. The frontend application will notify you when the photo is uploaded.
 You will see a second notification when the composited photo is ready to view.
 2. You will see a *Gallery* icon has appeared in the toolbar of the application.
 Click on this icon to view your composited photo.
+**Note**: if you don't see the photo in the gallery, check that ["Block Public Access" S3 setting](https://s3.console.aws.amazon.com/s3/settings) is turned OFF for your AWS account.
+If it is ON, you will need to turn it off and refresh the photo gallery page.